- 11 Things You’ll Want To Do With With Kids on a Long Weekend in Stowe, VT

 There are a lot of breweries in Vermont and you can count on brew pubs to be open every day.
 Hotel restaurants usually are, too.

-Some restaurants are still only seating by reservation, a holdover from stricter covid times.
+Some restaurants are only seating by reservation.
 It’s a good idea to settle on a place and make a reservation in the morning.
 If you wait until the afternoon, prime times will be taken.
 If it’s a busy week I’d do it a day in advance.